 Horse Manure in Your Garden

-Horse manure should be aged about six months before using on gardens.
+Horse manure should be aged about six months before being used on gardens.
 Manure tea made with fresh horse manure can be used to feed vegetable and flower gardens, or fresh manure can be used to build a "lasagna garden."
 It doesn't burn the plants, so even if you don't let it compost for six months, you're not going to kill your plants.Continue to 5 of 9 below.

 05 of 09

 If You Fall Face First in a Pile